Dileep-royal/Data-Structures-and-Algorithms/DSAwithKunal/Notes/Basics of programming.md

 - Stands for Java Development Kit.
 - Provides environment to develop and run the java programs.
+- It allows us to compile, debug and execute java programs.
 - It is a package that includes the following:
     - JRE - To run the programs
     - Development tools- Provides environment which allows you to develop java programs.